 The Québec maritime Blog

-While on vacation in the Îles de la Madeleine, you will have the opportunity to meet many artists and artisans.
-Why not purchase some of their creations (whether artistic or food-related) as souvenirs for yourself or as gifts for friends and family?
+While on vacation in the Îles de la Madeleine, you’ll have the opportunity to meet many artists and artisans.
+Why not purchase some of their tasty or artistic creations as souvenirs for yourself or as gifts for friends and family?
 Here are some suggestions for items you could take home with you.